jeje-digifab/holbertonschool-softy-pinko-docker/task6/README.md

-### Task 5: Proxy Server
+### Task 6: Scale Horizontally

-**Objective**: Set up a proxy server to route requests to the front-end and back-end.
+**Objective**: Scale the back-end by adding multiple API servers and load-balance requests.

 **Description**:
-- This task involves setting up a proxy server using Nginx to route requests between the front-end and back-end.
+- This task involves scaling the back-end by adding multiple API servers and using Nginx as a load balancer to distribute requests among them.
-- The proxy server acts as an intermediary, forwarding requests to the appropriate service based on the URL path.
-- This setup simplifies the client-side configuration by providing a single entry point for all requests.
+- The goal is to handle increased traffic by distributing the load across multiple back-end servers, ensuring better performance and reliability.
+- Docker Compose is used to manage the multiple back-end containers and the load balancer.

 **Steps**:
-1. **Copy Task 4 Directory**:
+1. **Copy Task 5 Directory**:
-   - Start by making a copy of the Task 4 directory and naming it Task 5.
+   - Start by making a copy of the Task 5 directory and naming it Task 6.

-2. **Create Proxy Directory**:
-   - Inside the Task 5 directory, create a new folder named `proxy`.

-3. **Create Dockerfile for Proxy**:
-   - In the `proxy` directory, create a Dockerfile that uses the latest version of Nginx.
-   - Create a configuration file named `proxy.conf` to define the proxy settings.
+2. **Modify `docker-compose.yml`**:
-   - Ensure the Dockerfile copies the `proxy.conf` file to `/etc/nginx/conf.d/default.conf` in the Docker image.
+   - Update the `docker-compose.yml` file to launch multiple instances of the back-end service.

-4. **Configure Proxy**:
-   - In the `proxy.conf` file, set up the server to listen on port 80.
-   - Define location blocks to route requests to the front-end and back-end services.
-   - Use the service names defined in the `docker-compose.yml` file for routing.
+   - Use the `scale` option in Docker Compose to specify the number of back-end instances to run.

-5. **Update `docker-compose.yml`**:
-   - Add a new service for the proxy in the `docker-compose.yml` file.
+3. **Configure Nginx for Load Balancing**:
-   - Ensure the proxy service maps the container's port 80 to the host machine's port 80.
+   - Ensure the Nginx configuration in the proxy service is set up to load balance requests across the multiple back-end instances.
-   - Remove the port mappings for the front-end and back-end services to ensure all requests go through the proxy.

-6. **Modify Front-end JavaScript**:
-   - Update the JavaScript in the `index.html` file to make API requests through the proxy server.
+   - Use the Round-Robin algorithm to distribute requests evenly among the back-end servers.

-   - Change the API endpoint URL to `/api/hello`.
+4. **Create Command File**:
+   - Create a file named `2-api-servers.txt` in the Task 6 directory.
+   - Include the exact Docker Compose command used to spin up the multiple back-end instances.

-7. **Build and Run Services**:
+5. **Build and Run Services**:
    - Use Docker Compose to build and run the services defined in the `docker-compose.yml` file.
-   - Ensure the proxy server correctly routes requests to the front-end and back-end services.
+   - Ensure the load balancer correctly distributes requests among the multiple back-end instances.

 **Repository Information**:
 - **GitHub Repository**: [holbertonschool-softy-pinko-docker](https://github.com/holbertonschool-softy-pinko-docker)
-- **Directory**: `task5`
+- **Directory**: `task6`

-This task demonstrates how to set up a proxy server using Nginx to route requests between the front-end and back-end services, simplifying the client-side configuration and providing a single entry point for all requests.
+This task demonstrates how to scale a back-end service horizontally by adding multiple API servers and using Nginx as a load balancer.
+This setup ensures better performance and reliability by distributing the load across multiple back-end instances